nimaid/binary-waterfall/README.md

   -cf COLORFORMAT, --colorformat COLORFORMAT
-                        how to interpret the bytes into colored pixels, requires exactly one of each "r", "g", and "b" character, and can have any number of unused bytes with an "x" character [rgbx] -v VOLUME, --volume VOLUME
+                        how to interpret the bytes into colored pixels, requires exactly one of each "r", "g", and "b" character, and can have any number of unused bytes with an "x" character [bgrx] -v VOLUME, --volume VOLUME
                         the audio playback volume, from 0 to 100 [100]
   -ac AUDIOCHANNELS, --audiochannels AUDIOCHANNELS